fjsnow/fjsn.io/README.md

 This is my personal site, built with [Astro](https://astro.build) and [Bun](https://bun.sh).

-Mark down files placed within `public/posts` will be automatically converted to blog posts, with layout and all.
+Markdown files placed within `public/posts` will be automatically converted to blog posts, with layout and all.

 ## Post Template